claudiuvertistudio/one-edge/readme.txt

 # one-edge
-child theme for llorix one
+child theme for Llorix One Lite

 One Edge WordPress Theme, Copyright 2015 Themeisle
 One Edge is distributed under the terms of the GNU GPL